WhisTLE: Deeply Supervised, Text-Only Domain Adaptation for Pretrained Speech Recognition Transformers: Results and Discussion

-Tables~\ref{table:whisper_large} and~\ref{table:whisper_medium} display the changes in word error rates (WER) on out-of-domain datasets for our WhisTLE approach (TLE for short), training using TTS-generated data (TTS), and shallow fusion (SF), as well as combining multiple approaches.
-Overall, combining TLE and TTS attains the best average WER of 5.6 across the treatments---supporting our hypothesis that the model benefits from both input--output and latent supervision---followed by TTS at 7.2, TLE at 8.8, no adaptation at 11.9, and the rest higher than 15.
+Tables~\ref{table:whisper_large} and~\ref{table:whisper_medium} display the changes in word error rates (WER) on out-of-domain datasets for our WhisTLE approach (TLE for short), training using TTS-generated data (TTS) and deep fusion (DF), inference using shallow fusion (SF) and internal language model estimation (IMLE), as well as combining multiple approaches.
+Overall, combining TLE and TTS attains the best average WER of 5.6 across the treatments---supporting our hypothesis that the model benefits from both input--output and latent supervision---followed by TTS at 7.2, TLE + TTS + ILME 8.4, TTS + ILME and TLE respectively at 8.8, no adaptation at 11.9, and the rest higher than 15.
 Although TTS outperforms TLE, combining TLE and TTS yields an average WER improvement (1.64 points) roughly equal to the original performance gap between TTS and TLE alone (1.60), showing a strong compounding effect.
-TLE outperforms shallow fusion in 14 out of 16 occurrences, largely due to the increased occurrence of repetition hallucinations when using shallow fusion with Whisper.
-Adding TLE in any combination (e.g., TLE+TTS vs.\ TTS) helps in 41 out of 48 (85\%) scenarios, resulting in an average relative WER drop of 17\%.
+TLE outperforms shallow fusion in 14 out of 16 occurrences, deep fusion in 16 out of 16 occurrences, and internal language model estimation in 12 out of 16 occurrences.
+Adding TLE in any combination (e.g., TLE+TTS vs.\ TTS) helps in 69 out of 80 (86\%) scenarios, resulting in an average relative WER drop of 22\%.
+These differences are statistically significant at the 95\% level according to the paired bootstrap.

 Dataset-wise, the largest absolute gains from TLE+TTS appear on {ST-AEDS} and {EMNS}, with average drops of 3--4 WER compared to either TTS or TLE alone.
 Improvements are somewhat smaller on {EABI} (2 points) and {EmoV-DB} (1.5 points) but remain consistent in direction.
 Model-wise, Whisper-medium consistently benefits more from TLE+TTS, with average WERs below 6.0 on all out-of-domain sets and showing relative drops exceeding 25\% compared to no adaptation.
 Whisper-large shows strong gains from TLE+TTS on CommonVoice (50\% relative drop vs.\ None), but its LibriSpeech results are noisier, partly due to SF catastrophically raising WER.
 Across both models, the direction of improvement is robust, confirming that the compounding benefit of TLE and TTS is not model specific.